Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

-For example, if you were to lose a $3,000 ring, would it cause a financial burden to replace?
+For example, if you were to lose a $3,000 ring like this one from James Allen, would it cause a financial burden to replace?
 If yes, then insurance is a smart move.
 If replacing a ring doesn’t cause financial stress, it may not make sense to buy insurance.

 Above all, it’s important to consider your financial situation, income, and other expenses to decide if the annual premium makes sense for you and your partner.